SAP/migration-tool-for-cloud-integration/README.md

 You will need:
 - A SAP Cloud Integration tenant on Neo (source system)
 - A SAP Integration Suite tenant on Cloud Foundry (target system)
-- Node.js v14.5 or higher

-If you don't have a SAP Integration Suite license yet, you can use a trial account.
-See https://www.sap.com/products/business-technology-platform/trial.html
+If you don't have a SAP Integration Suite license yet, you can use the BTP Free Tier available at no cost.
+See https://blogs.sap.com/2021/11/17/sap-integration-suite-free-tier-is-now-available-on-sap-btp/

 ## Download & Installation